gradio-app/gradio/README.md

 ### Working with Data

-You can use Gradio to support inputs and outputs from your typical data libraries, such as numpy arrays, pandas dataframes, and plotly graphs.
+You can use Gradio to support inputs and outputs from your typical data libraries, such as numpy arrays, pandas dataframes, and Matplotlib plots.
 Take a look at the demo below (ignore the complicated data manipulation in the function!)

 ```python
 import gradio as gr